Should you visit Finland in winter?

 The Finnish language makes no sense to anybody: unless they are Finnish!

 Yep!
 I can’t argue with this one BUT despite always apologising for their bad English, the majority of Finns that I met spoke impecable English.
 And Swedish.
 And sometimes Russian or another language or three.
 In my six days there I managed to learn two words – kiitos which is thank you and hei which is hello.
 And I have subsequently learnt that the Finns do not use all of the letters which are available to them in their alphabet.

 If a sound is duplicated then they have dropped one of the letters and adopt the other – for example, in English the letter C sometimes makes the same sound as an S and sometimes makes the same sound as a K – the Finns don’t faff about with complications – they have all but dropped the C from their language.
 So at least if you are learning Finnish the alphabet is shorter.

 Everything is expensive in Finland!

 Costs are comparable to those in the UK – with winners and losers across the board.
-Granted I stayed in a hostel BUT the prices and the quality of accomodation were excellent.
-Check the lastest hostel prices at this link.
+Granted I stayed in a hostel during my Tampere visit BUT the prices and the quality of accommodation were excellent.
+Check the latest hostel prices at this link.
 There was also a hotel element to the hostel that I stayed in (The Dream Hostel) so you didn’t have to do the whole dorm experience and I managed to get a return flight to Tampere for £49 with a budget airline!!!!
 That’s an insane price and there was also a realistically priced bus transfer from the airport to the city too.